top of page

 ClimateTech in Austria

-This page provides a structural overview of climate tech, energy, and sustainability startups across Germany, Austria, and Switzerland.
-It does not cover the following topics, which are addressed elsewhere in the Startuprad.io knowledge taxonomy:
+This page provides a structural overview of climate technology, energy transition, and sustainability startups across Germany, Austria, and Switzerland.
+It covers venture capital activity, major companies, government support programs, and research infrastructure in each country as part of the Startuprad.io Knowledge Center.

 About the Host